The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 North Wirral Coastal Park Car Park, CH46 4TA

-Leasowe to New Brighton – 3.2 miles / 5.1 km
+Leasowe to New Brighton | 3.2 miles / 5.1 km

 Once you reach New Brighton, there is plenty to do there.
-There is a cinema, plenty of restaurants and pubs, adventure golf, bowling, laser quest and arcades.
+There is a cinema, lots of restaurants and pubs, adventure golf, bowling, laser quest and arcades.
 Regular buses run from outside Morrisons in the town, and there’s a nearby train station, too, if you prefer not to walk back.

 I love the Marino Lounge in New Brighton for its laid-back atmosphere and delicious breakfast, brunch, or evening meal options.
 Children and dogs are more than welcome here.